miguelgr/image-describer/README.md

 The system handles requests concurrently a WSGI threaded server.
 This configuration allows high performance since we can process new requests while waiting on other I/O operations like getting the inference results from the queue.
-To guarantee more concurrency and performance, the WSGI server tycally spawns different os processes.
+To guarantee more concurrency and performance, the WSGI server typically spawns different OS processes.

 **Scalability**

-Using a distributed queue system allows the system to ensure communication between the event producers and consumers, and scale over time configuring more complex queuing mechanisms, like implementing routing and load balancing different clusters of workers, with the drawback of increasing design complexity.
+Using a distributed queue system allows the system to ensure communication between the event producers and consumers, scale over time and configure more complex queueing mechanisms, like implementing routing and load balancing different clusters of workers.
+This would increase the design complexity.

 It scales horizontally and independently if required.
-A load balancer will distribute the load using sticky round-robin
+A load balancer in front of the API services distributes the load using sticky round-robin.

 **Availability**

-The system could introduce backpressure mechanisms like rate-limiting and throtling to avoid an overflow of tasks that won't be served during a request/response cycle.
+The system could introduce backpressure mechanisms like rate-limiting and throttling to avoid an overflow of tasks that won't be served during a request/response cycle.

 Both, API and worker services should be configured properly to scale accordingly in cases of traffic peaks.